the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 const { searchTerm, list } = this.state;
 ~~~~~~~~

-But since the book uses JavaScript ES6 and beyond most of the time, you should stick to it.
+But since the book uses JavaScript ES6 most of the time, you should stick to it.

 ### Exercises: